This page is from APP, the official source of professional practice for policing.

 When deceased persons or human remains (including suspected human remains) are located, the team leader should consider asking a doctor or another expert to examine the person or remains.
 A member of the victim recovery team may then conduct an initial visual check of the deceased.
 The team’s documentation officer or team leader commences the audit trail on the disaster victim recovery form.
 They should use the approved label with the unique reference number and barcode.
 This is recorded alongside the deceased or human remains while they are still in situ.

 Any personal property on or near the deceased or human remains is also recorded in situ to provide context of the find.
 Where an incident is confined to a limited area, the victim recovery team may be deployed in two pairs or work as a team of four.
 When working in a pair, one member can undertake the search and recovery while the other acts as a monitor to ensure the health and safety of the officer conducting the retrieval.
 The team leader may rotate pairs or larger teams in difficult situations, or deploy them together as appropriate to the circumstances.

 Retrieving the deceased from the sea can be a challenging and complicated process and will involve the Maritime and Coastguard Agency.
 Very careful consideration needs to be given before police DVI teams are deployed in any maritime recovery.

-Police victim recovery teams should be sent to the designated landing location(s) to establish an HAA.
+Police victim recovery teams should be sent to the designated landing location(s) to establish a VHAA.
 The victim recovery team should assume responsibility for deceased persons and human remains.
-The HAA should be located close to a landing site where possible.
+The VHAA should be located close to a landing site where possible.